 Westmere Pilates opened in January

 2004.
 It is a boutique studio with a light, cool and relaxing atmosphere.
-Our group sessions are small and we allow an extra 15 mins (75mins) for you to make the most of our personalised instructor attention and your time at the studio.
+Our group sessions are small to allow you to make the most of our personalised instructor attention and your time at the studio.
 Each client is provided with a programme which is closely monitored and developed and every session is customised to meet your needs.

 Please feel free to email (firstname.lastname@example.org) or call (09) 3781612 to make an appointment and to discuss your requirements.

 Our focus is on client education as well as instruction.
 We work with you to provide a tailored and effective exericse plan and our team can work with you on rehabilitation, injury prevention and well being, through to training for elite performance.
 We value evidence based exercise therapy and by sharing our knowledge you will put yourself in a position to get the most out of your body, improve its appearance and help it last well throughout your life.

 7am - 8:15pm Monday to Friday